joncursi/cheddur-whitepaper/whitepaper.md

 the Cheddur ecosystem.
 Rather than individual users having to pay rewards and fees directly, \text{\sout{U}} tokens will be awarded via the programmatic inflation of the CHDR supply.
-Inflation aligns the interests of each stakeholder as the *Cheddur community as a whole*---reviewers, readers, developers, and the Cheddur team---collectively pay for the creation and curation of high-quality content.
+Inflation aligns the interests of each stakeholder as the *Cheddur community as a whole*---beginners, experts, companies, and the Cheddur team---collectively pay for the creation and curation of high-quality content.